simaosantoss/Programacao-Imperativa/README.md

 # Imperative-Programming

-This repository contains all the material related to the Imperative Programming course (1st year, 2nd semester) of the Computer Engineering degree at the University of Minho, academic year 2024/25.
+This repository contains all the material related to the Imperative Programming course (1st year, 2nd semester) of the Software Engineering degree at the University of Minho, academic year 2024/25.

 ## 📄 Contents